More blows for Facebook’s cryptocurrency plans

 Facebook and Pinterest get new features for World Mental Health Day

-In support of World Mental Health Day (October 10th), this year Facebook and Pinterest both added new features aimed at supporting users of their platforms.
+In support of World Mental Health Day (October 10th), this year Facebook and Pinterest both added new features.
 Facebook partnered with the World Health Organisation to launch two new tools on Messenger - a camera filter called 'Let’s Talk' (available for a week after WMHD) and a pack of Stickers (saying things like "Talk to Me") which users can send in private messages to friends.
 For every Sticker sent, Facebook has said it will donate $1 to a select group of mental health organisations around the world, up to $1 million.

 While Facebook has focused on helping users kick off conversations around mental health, Pinterest has put an emphasis on expanding the wellbeing activities it introduced to its platform earlier this year.
 Since July, users who have searched for things such as “stress quotes” and “work anxiety” have been targeted with wellbeing activities which they could do via the platform.
 Now, these activities - along with a host of new ones and a set of spruced up illustrations and animations - can be accessed by simply searching #pinterestwellbeing.